equipe22/pymedext_core/README.md

 # otherthings to do
+- Pymedext to BIOC and specify which annotation are passage
+- brat to pymedext
+- add omop as (csv) output and furthermore to a db ( i think this should be done in pymedext)
+- same thing for brat
+- same thing for doccano (add them to the commandline
-- implement Bioc output by extending datatransform
+- implement Bioc output by extending datatransform (done)
-- implement Fhir wrangling by extending datatransform
+- implement Fhir wrangling by extending datatransform (done)
-- implment Fhir source by extending source
+- implment Fhir source by extending source (not done)

-demo
 # Example
 - no annotation
   - text to pymedext (done)